 The epitome of femininity, Monroe favored a pretty rose or pink-toned blush to highlight her cheekbones.
 Lancôme Blush Subtil in Rose Tendresse or Rose Fresque are both great choices for this look.
 Use a thick, fluffy blush brush to deftly sweep the apples of your cheek.
 Follow by running the brush lightly up toward the temples.
 Apply a drop of highlighter to the tops of the cheeks - Benefit Cosmetics Moon Beam is a great choice - and blend thoroughly to achieve a luminous glow.

 Despite appearing as nothing more than a coat or two of cherry red lipstick, Monroe went through quite an intensive process to achieve that famous pout, complete with an exaggerated cupid's bow.
 It's said that she would blend together several different shades of red to achieve the perfect one, finishing with a dab of light gloss in the center of her bottom lip to achieve a fuller look.

 For your own perfect red lip, outline and fill in your lips with a red lipliner (like Make Up For Ever Aqua Lip Waterproof Lipliner Pencil in Red 8C or Burgundy 9C for a darker look).
-Follow with two coats of the red of your choice (MAC Russian Red is fantastic), and soften the lower lip with a touch of sheer, metallic or white gloss (like MAC Lustreglass in Lustrewhite).
+Follow with two coats of the red of your choice (MAC Russian Red is fantastic), and soften the lower lip with a touch of metallic, white, or sheer gloss (like MAC Clear Gloss).

 Monroe is strongly associated with two other traits: Her beauty mark, which you can achieve with a black eyeliner pencil, and her affection for Chanel No. 5.
 Add these to complete the look!